kgrons/nyu-miap_managingdigitalcolls/metadata-conformance.md

 1. First, we are going to use the checker with an **existing policy**, which you can download [here](./mediaconch-samples/NYU-MIAP-samplepolicy.xml) (Click _Raw_ and _Save as..._).

 2. Go to the [MediaConchOnline Policy Checker](https://mediaarea.net/MediaConchOnline/policyEditor).
 Note you are logged in as a Guest.
-(Later you can registe by creating a username / password, which will be emailed to you with instructions.
-Then log in.)
+(Later you can register by creating a username / password.)

 3. Under _Import a Policy_, use the selection tool to choose the sample XML file (NYU-MIAP-samplepolicy.xml).
 The click the _Import Policy_ button.